1947 Poonch rebellion: Operation Gulmarg

 According to Indian military sources, the Pakistani Army prepared a plan called Operation Gulmarg as early as 20 August, apparently independently of the political leadership.
 On that day, orders were issued via demi-official letters to various brigade headquarters in the North-West Pakistan to operationalise the plan.
-According to the plan, 20 lashkars (tribal militias), consisting of 1000 Pashtun tribesmen each, were to be recruited and armed at various brigade headquarters in the North-West Pakistan.
+According to the plan, 20 lashkars (tribal militias), consisting of 1000 Pashtun tribesmen each, were to be recruited and armed at various brigade headquarters in North-West Pakistan.
 Ten lashkars were to be launched into the Kashmir Valley via Muzaffarabad and another ten lashkars were to join the rebels in Poonch, Bhimber and Rawalakot with a view to advance to Jammu.
 The plan also consisted of detailed arrangements for the military leadership and armaments.
 Scholar Robin James Moore states that, by 13 September, armed Pashtuns drifted into Lahore and Rawalpindi.
 He also adds: during September–October, there is "little doubt" that Pashtuns were involved in border raids all along the Punjab border, from the Indus to the Ravi.